 The Group has an interest in six subsidiary companies which were originally formed to manage R&D projects in partnership with other parties.
 Other than intellectual property these companies have no material assets or liabilities.
-As there is no reliable measure of the value of this intellectual property, the carrying value of the investment in the following companies is recorded as \$nil: The Group also has acquired 3 companies in China which had no assets or liabilities at the time of acquisition.
+As there is no reliable measure of the value of this intellectual property, the carrying value of the investment in the following companies is recorded as \$nil.
+The Group also has acquired 3 companies in China.
 The results of these Chinese companies are recorded in these financial statements.

-Entity Interest Held Amount of Investment

-2014 % 2013 % 2014 \$ 2013 \$

-Macfarlane Burnet Syndicate No. 1 Pty Ltd 100 100 - -

-Macfarlane Burnet Syndicate No. 2 Pty Ltd 100 100 - -

-Hep R&D Pty Ltd 100 100 - -

-Actract Pty Ltd 100 100

-Hepgenics Pty Ltd 100 100 - -

-Picoral Pty Ltd 100 100 - -

-Burnet Institute (Hong Kong) Limited 100 100 - -

-Biopoint Nanjing Diagnostic Technology Co.
-Limited 78.75 100 - -

-Biopoint Hong Kong Limited 78.75 -
+Entity 2015 % 2014 % Incorporation Macfarlane Burnet Syndicate No. 1 Pty Ltd 100 100 Australia Macfarlane Burnet Syndicate No. 2 Pty Ltd 100 100 Australia Hep R&D Pty Ltd 100 100 Australia Actract Pty Ltd 100 100 Australia Hepgenics Pty Ltd 100 100 Australia Picoral Pty Ltd 100 100 Australia Burnet Institute (Hong Kong) Limited 100 100 Hong Kong Biopoint Nanjing Diagnostic Technology Co.
+Limited 78.75 78.75 China Biopoint Hong Kong Limited 78.75 78.75 Hong Kong

-During the year a third party contributed equity to Biopoint Hong Kong Limited which resulted in them owning 21.25% of the shares in Biopoint Hong Kong Limited and thus a 21.25% interest in Biopoint Nanjing Diagnostic Technology Co.
-Limited, and Burnet recording a gain from their dilution of \$2.35 million which is recorded in equity.
+During 2014 a third party contributed equity to Biopoint Hong Kong Limited which resulted in them owning 21.25% of the shares in Biopoint Hong Kong Limited and thus a 21.25% interest in Biopoint Nanjing Diagnostic Technology Co.
+Limited, and Burnet recording a gain from their dilution of \$2.35 million which was recorded in equity.
+The consolidated result for the Biopoint subsidary companies was a deficit of \$918k, of which \$195k is attributable to the non-controlling interest.